 - Start the videotape and conduct the interview with the “President” all over again!

 Next time the President does an interview on TV, watch it with your child.
-After the interview, talk about how the President answered the questions and the types of questions asked.
+After the interview, talk about how the President answered the questions and what types of questions were asked.
 She'll make connections to her own experience interviewing the "President," while engaging with larger issues in the world around her and exploring an important part of American social and political processes.
 Plus, who doesn't love playing "make believe!"